microbrewerGM/cs-falcon-cost-estimation/azure/cs-azure-cost-estimation-plan.md

 ## Appendix: Enhanced Cost Estimation Approach (v2)

 The enhanced version of the Azure Cost Estimation Tool (v2) implements several improvements to increase accuracy, support multi-entity reporting, and optimize for large environments.
+This enhanced version is implemented in the `CS-Azure-Cost-Estimation-v2` directory with a modular architecture and is accessible via the `cs-azure-cost-estimation-v2-launcher.ps1` script.

 ### 0. Centralized Organizational Configuration